Efenstor/Rolling-Shutter-Stabilizer/README.md

 ### Summary:

 A Linux command line program for stabilizing shaky video clips.
-Very effectively eliminates the infamous "jello" effect caused by CMOS sensors.
-Currently all calculations are done by CPU, so don't expect much performance.
+Very effectively eliminates the infamous "jello" effect caused by rolling-shutter in CMOS sensors.
+Uses OpenCV for processing but currently all calculations are done in CPU, so don't expect much performance.

 ### Licensing problem:

-Most of the code comes from the Nick Stupich's master's work, which was published without any license, therefore, until the licensing issue is clarified, all the original code Copyright (C) Nick Stupich, All Rights Reserved.
+99% of the processing code is done by Nick Stupich's for his master's work.
+The code was published without any license, therefore, until the licensing issue is clarified, all the original code Copyright (C) Nick Stupich, All Rights Reserved.

-All that you are legally allowed to do with any of such code, excluding later commits made by 3rd parties, is to study it and, if it is not contradictory to the laws of your country, compile and use it for your own personal purposes.
+All that you are legally allowed to do with such code (probably excluding later commits made by 3rd parties) is to study it and, if it is not contradictory to the laws of your country, compile and use it for your own personal purposes.

 Read more about the problem [here](https://www.gnu.org/licenses/license-list.html#NoLicense).

 ### Library requirements: